About the study

 What influences the brain?

-During the Healthy Brain Study, we aim to monitor and test a thousand thirty to forty-year-old volunteers from Nijmegen and the surrounding area.
-We’re selecting people in their thirties because their brains are no longer developing whilst the aging process has yet to start.
+During the Healthy Brain Study, we've monitored and tested over 900 thirty to forty-year-old volunteers from Nijmegen, Arnhem and the surrounding area.
+We selected people in their thirties because their brains are no longer developing. while the aging process had yet to start.
 Moreover, this group often has to deal with important life events that affect their well-being such as a career, a burnout, buying a house, having children or getting a divorce.

 What contributes to happiness & vitality?